 Insane Clown Posse: "F***ng magnets!
 How do they work?"

-It's reasonable to believe these sets of lyrics came from the same bloke.
-If not, perhaps they should collaborate.
+If these lyrics aren't from the same person, perhaps they should collaborate.

 He's Guy Fieri's "Brother From Another Mother" And No One Will Let It Go

-If you're losing credibility as an artist, the last thing you should probably do is hang around deep-fried king Guy Fieri, whose around-the-mouth facial hair and strange adoration for bowling shirts made him an international taste-making sensation and widespread Internet meme.
-Steve Harwell even appeared on an episode of Diners, Drive-Ins, and Dives, where Fieri dubbed him a "brother from another mother."
+If you're struggling with credibility issues as an artist, it won't help to hang around with deep-fried king Guy Fieri.
+Fieri's goatee and strange adoration for bowling shirts made him an international taste-making sensation and widespread internet meme.
+Steve Harwell appeared on an episode of Diners, Drive-Ins, and Dives, where Fieri dubbed him a "brother from another mother."

-He Actually Tried To Fight (An Undoubtedly Losing Battle) With Twitter Trolls
+He Actually Tried To Take On Twitter Trolls

 Smash Mouth: #7HitWonder Two #1's

 Troll: Would u say the #shrek soundtrack was your musical peak??
 I would.

 Smash Mouth: Nope, we already had a #1 hit song on every chart in every country and All Star was already top 10 on its way to #1 before Shrek.